drduh/macOS-Security-and-Privacy-Guide/README.md

     $ sudo gsed -i "/sbin\\/dnscrypt-proxy<\\/string>/a<string>--local-address=127.0.0.1:5355<\\/string>\n" $(find ~/homebrew -name homebrew.mxcl.dnscrypt-proxy.plist)

 By default, the `resolvers-list` will point to the dnscrypt version specific resolvers file.
 When dnscrypt is updated, this version may no longer exist, and if it does, may point to an outdated file.
-This can be fixed by changing the resolvers file in `/Library/LaunchDaemons/homebrew.mxcl.dnscrypt-proxy.plist` to the symlinked version in `/usr/local/share`:
+This can be fixed by changing the resolvers file in `homebrew.mxcl.dnscrypt-proxy.plist` (found earlier using find) to the symlinked version in `/usr/local/share`:

     <string>--resolvers-list=/usr/local/share/dnscrypt-proxy/dnscrypt-resolvers.csv</string>

+Below the line:

+    <string>/usr/local/opt/dnscrypt-proxy/sbin/dnscrypt-proxy</string>

 Start DNSCrypt:

-    $ brew services start dnscrypt-proxy
+    $ sudo brew services start dnscrypt-proxy

 Make sure DNSCrypt is running: